(Disclosure: Some of the links below may be affiliate links)

 There are several important factors when comparing two means of transportation.
 Money is important if you want to be frugal, but time is also important.
 And convenience can be essential to some people.
 Finally, we should not forget about the environment either.
 As to the weight of each of these factors, it would be highly subjective.

-Let’s start with the money part of things.
+We should start with the money part of things.
 The equivalent of my car for public transportation would be the GA Travel Card.
 This card allows you to use all public transportation in Switzerland.
 The card costs 3860 CHF per person.

-My car cost 12’000 CHF new, which I paid cash.
+My car cost 12’000 CHF new, which I paid in cash.
 I have been driving it for five years, and I hope to be driving it for five more years.
 My car makes up for most of what I spend to work.
 That accounts for 1200 CHF per year for the car payment.
 On average, I spend 100 CHF per month on fuel.
 This is another 1200 CHF per year.
 I also have to pay insurance and taxes for my car, about 1000 CHF per year.
 Finally, on average, I have had to pay about 500 CHF per year for the repair and maintenance of my car.

 Moreover, per year, I generally pay around 200 CHF for parking.
-You may think I have forgotten home and work parking.
+You may think I have forgotten the home and work parking.
 However, it is free at my work and included in my rent and cannot be removed.
 Overall, this is about 4100 CHF per year for my car.
 This is slightly more expensive than a public transportation card.

 However, this is not over yet!
 Unfortunately, many people stop the comparison here.
 But they forget something fundamental!
 A car can hold several persons.
 I am driving Mrs. The Poor Swiss with my car around as well!
 This is not to say that the price of public transportation would be two travel cards

 Indeed, for now, Mrs. The Poor Swiss does not work and does not go out a lot.
-For a year, I would think it would cost us 1000 CHF more for her to go around.
+For a year, I think it would cost us 1000 CHF more for her to go around.
 This would push public transportation to 4860 CHF.
 And this is already accounted for in my car fees.

 So overall, my car cost us about 4100 CHF per year whereas public transportation would cost us about 4860 CHF per year!
 And the winner is the car!

 The second thing that is very important to consider is time.
 Time is incredibly valuable because we have such a short supply of it.
 Nobody wants to waste time in a vehicle, whether in a car or public transportation.
-Walking is another story since it will make you exercise and that is great!
+Walking is another story since it will make you exercise, and that is great!
 But that is a story for another time.

 So overall, driving my car takes me 50 minutes, against 76 minutes a day, at best, for public transportation.
 That is 50% more!
 And the winner is the car!